 The Philadelphia Yearly Meeting’s organizational structure has undergone many changes over the years.
 The following list of no longer extant granting groups and committees is provided as a reference and a guide for anyone who was familiar with older institutional structures and wishes to find the comparable current group that has care of the same or similar projects.
 For a list of PYM’s current Granting Groups and programs, consult the PYM Grants page.
+Over the years, several funds formerly housed at Philadelphia Yearly Meeting have been transferred to other institutions, for a complete list of other Quaker grants consult our Grants Beyond PYM resource.

 Aging Granting Group (to 2016)— The Aging Granting Group funded direct assistance grants to, and projects of benefit for, elderly PYM Friends.
 In 2016, care of this work was transferred to the Aging Assistance Granting Group.